Allegheny-Computer-Science-100-F2019/cs100-F2019-lab1-starter/README.md

    ➔  Found 1 fragment(s) in the reflection.md or the output
 ✘  The DisplayOutput.java in src/main/java/labone has exactly 0 of the 'TODO' fragment
    ➔  Found 3 fragment(s) in the DisplayOutput.java or the output
+✘  Repository has at least 18 commit(s)
+   ➔  Found 10 commit(s) in the Git repository
 ✘  The DisplayOutput.java in src/main/java/labone has exactly 1 of the 'import java.util.Date' fragment
    ➔  Found 0 fragment(s) in the DisplayOutput.java or the output
 ✘  The DisplayOutput.java in src/main/java/labone has exactly 1 of the 'new Date()' fragment